divio/divio-cloud-docs/how-to/index.rst

     Deploy a Flask application <deploy-flask>
     Deploy a Gatsby application <deploy-gatsby>

-Create a new web application
+.. _how-to-use-quickstart:

+Use a Divio quickstart repository
 ----------------------------------------

 Use one of our quickstart repositories to launch a new application from scratch in minutes.